 Raleigh Truck Accident Attorney

 Tractor-trailers are vital to the economy in North Carolina and are the industry that fuels the US economy.
 These large vehicles transport billions of dollars’ worth of goods all over the country, driving millions of miles every day.
 While large trucks are vital for many businesses, they are also inherently more dangerous than other, smaller vehicles due to their size.
 When truck accidents occur, the resulting injuries and damages can be substantial.
-The North Carolina truck accident lawyers at Riddle & Brantley can help Raleigh drivers after a truck accident, which could result from driver error, a faulty vehicle, a defective part, negligent maintenance, or a third party.
+The Raleigh personal injury lawyers at Riddle & Brantley can help Raleigh drivers after a truck accident, which could result from driver error, a faulty vehicle, a defective part, negligent maintenance, or a third party.
 If you or a loved one suffered injuries in any type of truck accident, the right attorney can make a tremendous difference in your recovery.

 How Our Raleigh Truck Accident Attorneys Can Help:

 - We take calls 24 hours a day, 6 days a week.

 - Collectively, we have recovered millions of dollars for our clients.

 - Our attorneys are knowledgeable, dedicated and attentive.

 - Our firm was founded by attorney Gene Riddle an experienced professional and North Carolina native who is always getting involved in local charities and local fundraisers.

 Why Is It Important to Hire an Attorney After a Truck Accident?